ythienpont/performance-modelling-exams/README.md

 ## Submitting Your Contribution

 - **Create a Pull Request**: Make your changes, and if possible, select a reviewer for feedback.
+  - Create an issue for the problem you are working on from the list of problems (Each exam has a large issue, pressing the circle while hovering over a list item creates a new issue for that problem).
+Note that there are helpful labels available to you, use them where possible.
 - **Send Your Solution**: If you’re not comfortable with LaTeX or can’t add the solution directly, you can email me a scan or picture of your solution.
 I’ll try to add it as soon as possible.

 ## Style Guide